 Option 1.
 Configure dynamic routing.
 Exchange routes with Azure with the use of BGP.

-Locate the IP address of the BGP router in Azure by viewing the configuration of the virtual network gateway created in step 3.
-In this example it is 10.1.2.254.
+Locate the IP address of the BGP router in Azure to view the configuration of the virtual network gateway created in step 3.
+In this example, it is 10.1.2.254.

-On the ASA configure a static route pointing to 10.1.2.254 out the VTI Tunnel.
+On the ASA, configure a static route that points to 10.1.2.254 out the VTI Tunnel.
 In this example, 192.168.100.2 is within the same subnet as the VTI.
-Even though no device has that IP address, the ASA will install the route pointing out the VTI interface.
+Even though no device has that IP address, the ASA installs the route that points out the VTI interface.

 route AZURE 10.1.2.254 255.255.255.255 192.168.100.2 1

-Then configure BGP on the ASA.
-The network 192.168.2.0/24 is the ASA's inside interface and a route that will be propagated into the cloud.
-In addition, the networks configured in Azure will be advertised to the ASA.
+Then, configure BGP on the ASA.
+The network 192.168.2.0/24 is the ASA's inside interface and a route that is propagated into the cloud.
+In addition, the networks configured in Azure are advertised to the ASA.

 Option 2.
 Configure static routing - statically configure routes on both the ASA and Azure.
 Configure the ASA to send traffic to the Azure networks over the VTI tunnel.